Francis B. Spinola: Family

 Spinola had his country seat at Crane Neck, Long Island.
 It was menaced by a fire in 1887.

 Francis Barretto Spinola was the son of João Leandro Spinola (b.
-1782, Madeira Island), later Anglicised as John Leander Spinola, a merchant from Madeira Island, and Elizabeth Phelan (1790, Long Island – 1873), daughter of Captain John Phelan (1747, Waterford, Ireland – September 14, 1827, Baltimore, Maryland), who served in the American Revolutionary War, and his wife Susanna Davis (b.
+1782), later Anglicised as John Leander Spinola, a Portuguese merchant from Madeira Island, and Elizabeth Phelan (1790, Long Island – 1873), daughter of Captain John Phelan (1747, Waterford, Ireland – September 14, 1827, Baltimore, Maryland), who served in the American Revolutionary War, and his wife Susanna Davis (b.
 Long Island, d.
 1857).
 João Leandro Spinola married Eliza Phelan on June 18, 1808, at Trinity Church parish, New York.

 Frank W. Alduino, in his book Sons of Garibaldi in Blue and Gray: Italians in the American Civil War (p.
 180), refers to his father John as a "prosperous farmer and oysterman" who migrated to the United States from Madeira Island, Portugal, whose family had originally hailed from the city of Genoa, Liguria.
 The Spinolas, of noble Genoese origin, moved into Madeira Island in the late 15th, early 16th century, as merchants.
 John Leander Spinola is recorded travelling between Funchal and New York on board of the brig Pomona in 1821.
 He is also recorded travelling to Havana and Rio Grande.
 He was buried in the Meadow Avenue of Green-Wood Cemetery, Brooklyn, New York.

 His grandfather John Phelan was a lieutenant in Wigglesworth's 13th Massachusetts Regiment, and his grand-uncles Edward and Patrick were respectively captain and lieutenant at the same time.
 He was a member of the Order of the Cincinnati.
 His grand uncle Phillip Phelan joined the American forces during the Revolutionary War, where he served as lieutenant, and died at the Battle of Eutaw Springs on May 22, 1781.
 John Phelan's mother was Mary Heron Phelan, from Waterford, Ireland.
 One of her descendants, Mrs. Regina M. Knott, was one of the earliest members of the Daughters of the American Revolution.

 He had an older brother, John Leander Spinola (b.
 1818) who worked as a druggist, a younger brother, Douglas A. Spinola (b.
 1830), an older sister, Angelina Spinola, seamstress (b.
 1814), and two younger sisters, Louisa (b.
 1825) and Ann Eliza (b.
 1829).

 Gen. Spinola provided for his sister Ann Douglass until his death in 1891.
 She supported herself teaching music until her eyesight failed, and by 1903, at over seventy years of age, she was living on charity, on an allowance of $120 a year from the Society of the Cincinnati.
 This motivated a newspaper article, pleading for help and referring her family, the Spinolas, as New York aristocrats, a "distinguished family".

 Gen. Francis Spinola married Elizabeth Nancy Glazebrook, from Kings, Saratoga County, New York, at May 7, 1855, in New York City.
 Eliza N. Spinola, as she was known, survived her husband for five years, dying in 1896.